ascholerChemeketa/cs160Reader/_sources/Binary/Bytes.rst

 * A decimal number is represented with a group of 8 bytes (64 bits)
 * A color is repented by a group of 3 bytes (24 bits)

-When we are talking about much larger chunks of information, like the information that makes up an entire image or music file, we describe it in therms of
+When we are talking about much larger chunks of information, like the information that makes up an entire image or music file, we describe it in terms of kilobytes, megabytes, gigabytes or even larger quantities.
+These are all names for different powers of 2:

 .. rst-class:: maintable